mkjaergaard/opendaq-python/docs/usage.rst

   daq.stop_pwm()

-PIO COnfiguration and control (CR mode)
+PIO Configuration and control (CR mode)
 ==============================================

 The openDAQ has 6 DIO (digital Inputs/Outputs).
 We have 4 DIO lines on the right side screw terminal block (D1-D4), and the two others on the left terminal block (D5-D6).